ChrstphrHll/npc_gen/students/Ruby Kythaela.md

 ---
 ### Description
 - 2nd year Triton Fighter in Jettenia
-- wavy grey hair that's put back in a long pony tail, Amber eyes, and Spring Green skin
+- shoulder length curly violet hair that's braided, Amber eyes, and Spring Green skin
 - Is Paternalistic and Pleasing, and has Love as their ideal

 ### Organizations